 Equipment and preventative maintenance software is often viewed through the lens of asset management, so finding it mentioned in a list of top quality tools may be surprising.
 But its inclusion makes sense.

 Equipment performance can affect quality outcomes in both subtle and substantial ways.
 For example, deteriorating machine performance can require frequent calibrations that drive up costs incrementally over time.
 At the other extreme, a full breakdown can immediately jeopardize QM metrics like delivery rates, time to fill, and, what Mike indicated he considered to be the single most important quality management measurement of all: customer satisfaction.

 My thanks to Mike Goeden of Rexnord for sharing his time and his insights on quality management tools.
 To find out more about Rexnord, visit their website here.
-For a further discussion of quality management software, including a list of popular commercial options, don’t miss our software guide on the topic.
+For a further discussion of quality management software, including a list of popular commercial options, don't miss our guide to the best QMS software on the topic.